kloimhardt/werkbank/README.md

-## Video demonstration of the project
+## Video

-This [demo video](https://youtu.be/V7unwER5wFc) shows the sophisticated [SICMutils](https://github.com/littleredcomputer/sicmutils) library in action.
+This [video](https://youtu.be/V7unwER5wFc) shows the purpose of Werkbank by demonstrating some features of the sophisticated [SICMutils](https://github.com/littleredcomputer/sicmutils) library.
 The video is meant for experts in the domain of theoretical Physics, but muting the sound and watching the tiles moving for one or two minutes gives a good impression.

-## Teaser: on-line graphical puzzle to learn the basics of Clojure
+## Graphical puzzle to learn the basics of Clojure on-line

- With [clj-tiles](https://kloimhardt.github.io/clj_blocks.html), you can try your hands on some blocks.
+ [clj-tiles](https://kloimhardt.github.io/clj_blocks.html) is a Clojure tutorial where you can try your hands on some blocks.

+## Note on state of repository (Nov 2020)

+I developed Werkbank in 2019.
+Since then, SICMUtils has been ported to ClojureScript, [Oz](https://github.com/metasoarous/oz) and [Saite](https://github.com/jsa-aerial/saite) made huge progress and [Notespace](https://github.com/scicloj/notespace) and [Blockoid](https://github.com/ParkerICI/blockoid) appeared.
+Werkbank, instead of living in this ecosystem, uses custom code.
+Moreover, the code for the clj-tiles tutorial is not in the repository, it can be accessed via Chrome's devtools though (in Sources/.../block-cljs/).

+The video and tutorial, however, are still close to the best I could come up with.

 ## Werkbank: Showing the power of Lisp without the parentheses